-Covid-19 is making you angry, not your family!
+For example, Covid-19 restrictions are making you angry, not your family!

-Before you respond in anger to any situation, count to 5 and ask yourself, “is my anger caused by the action taken by my family member or by Covid-19?”
+Before you respond in anger to any situation, count to 5 and ask yourself, “is my anger caused by the action taken by my family member or by something else?”

 For example: am I really outraged because my child did not put his plate in the sink AGAIN or am I frustrated in general because of the situation?
 I am not saying that we should completely relax the rules and allow our children to become slobs.
 I am merely encouraging us (me before anyone else) to let go of the small irritants.
 Don’t sweat the small stuff.
 Relaxing the rules just a bit will give everyone more room to interact more peacefully.